Koudela/eArc-component-di/README.md

 ## defining parameter and objects

-earc/component-di uses the full power of the eArc dependency injection container [earc/di](https://github.com/Koudela/eArc-di) and the eArc event tree [earc/event-tree](https://github.com/Koudela/eArc-eventTree).
+earc/component-di uses the full power of the earc dependency injection container [earc/di](https://github.com/Koudela/eArc-di) and the earc event tree [earc/event-tree](https://github.com/Koudela/eArc-eventTree).

 Each component is represented as a directory in the component event tree.
 For